alexenglish/VerusExtras/README.md

 ## Wallet Gen

 ### bip39gen.sh
 Generate a random bip39-compatible seed phrase.
 Please see comments in file for more detailed information on trust.
+Please take the time to understand how it works so you understand any risks.
+Use at your own risk!
+I make no claim of safety, or suitability for any purpose.

 ## Deprecated
 Scripts that are no longer recommended or are less relevant